 We have had the good fortune over the years to work with successful business owners all across the country.
-And as we have heard their fascinating stories of how they built and cultivated business success, the word that best probably best describes each of their stories is “unique”.
+And as we learn the fascinating stories about how they built and cultivated their successful businesses, one word always springs to mind to describe them — “unique.”

 Taking unnecessary risk

 Most successful business owners do not view their business as inherently risky.
 This is typically because they have built stability of income and exercise control over the decisions that can drive business success.
 Because of this, along with an overall high tolerance for risk, business owners frequently take unnecessary risks with their investment portfolio and fail to have their investment portfolio risk coordinated with the other components of their wealth (such as business interests, real estate, etc.).
 In our view, the most successful investment portfolios are always managed in coordination with one’s business and the other components of your financial life.